viveapp/onfido-capacitor/example/README.md

 ## Postman Scripts

-Included in this example project is a Postman collection which is configured to set and get the necessary variables dynamically.
+Included in this example project is a [Postman Collection](./Onfido.postman_collection.json) which is configured to set and get the necessary variables dynamically.
 You only need to set the `API_TOKEN` and `WORKFLOW_ID_FULL_IDENTIFICATION` or `WORKFLOW_ID_DOCUMENT_IDENTIFICATION` collection variables.
 Then simply execute the three post requests in this order;

 1. Create Applicant
 2. Create SDK Token